-Staff and students from the University of Westminster are in the process of designing and building a new QHT funded Meanwhile Live Community Hub in partnership with the local council, local community organisation and locals.
+Staff and students from the University of Westminster are in the process of designing and building a new QHT funded Meanwhile Live Community Hub, in partnership with the council and locals.

 Students gain direct, hands-on experience of the planning and construction process, enhancing and broadening their range of skills, and developing their confidence through dealing with stakeholders and construction professionals.

 The project aims to be a beacon of community engagement inspiring young people.
 A series of co-creation workshops supports activities for young people in the area as well as being accessible to others and the university will be able to exhibit work on a continuous basis reaching out to the local community.

 Students engaged in public consultation in collaboration with the council to better understand needs and aspirations of locals.
 Students then developed designs for a visionary community hub based on the initial research.